fpapado/accessible-pipeline/README.md

   ignoreFragmentLinks?: boolean;
   /* A list of extensions to ignore, skipping pages */ ignoreExtensions?: Array<string>;
+  /* Wheter to ignore links of the shape https://example.com/?a=b */ ignoreQueryParams?: boolean;
   /* A path to a route manifest file, used to de-duplicate visited pages and routes */ routeManifestPath?: string;
   /* Whether to expose the streaming logging API, used for advanced, "live" reporters */